elastic/kibana/x-pack/plugins/observability/README.md

 When both of the these are set to `true`, your alerts should show on the alerts page.

+## Shared navigation

+The Observability plugin maintains a navigation registry for Observability solutions, and exposes a shared page template component.
+Please refer to the docs in [the component directory](./components/shared/page_template/README.md) for more information on registering your solution's navigation structure, and rendering the navigation via the shared component.

 ## Unit testing

 Note: Run the following commands from `kibana/x-pack/plugins/observability`.